Gares95/Monkey_Problem/README.md

 - Main.java: Main function to create the instances of the different classes and to start the Threads that will run during this concurrency exercise.
 - Rope.java: Rope class that contains the methods to cross the Rope.
 It also contains the conditions and functions to handle concurrency.
 - Monkey.java: The  Monkey class that implements Runnable will perform different actions using the methods of the class Rope.
-- Canyon.java: Auxiliar class to visualize the threads' (monkeys) state.
+- Canyon.java: Auxiliary class to visualize the threads' (monkeys) state.

 # Description of the concurrency example
 We want to know if African monkeys can be taught about deadlocks.
 She locates a deep canyon and